 As he aged, John began to increasingly suffer from rheumatism, diarrhea, kidney trouble, a weak back and poor circulation to his feet and limbs.
 In June 1889, John was awarded a military pension in compensation for his wartime ailments.
 [App. #712.651, Cert. #480.812] When examined in 1913, a physician wrote that he had "crooked, deformed and enlarged finger joints in the fingers of both hands.
 Has had frequent attacks of Sciatica and more or less generalized rheumatism."

 After a little more than 12 months as a widower, John wed again, on March 9, 1882, to Esther (Lewis) Green ( ? -1890).
-John Herron performed the nuptials.
+John Herron performed the nuptials in the Newlons Grove Church.
 Heartache followed eight years later, when Esther died in Cumberland on May 17, 1890, with burial in Newlon's Grove Cemetery.

 After his death, Rachel filed for and began receiving his Civil War pension.
 [App. #1.121.968, Cert. #862212] Rachel died in 1927.
 [Find-a-Grave] Providing support in writing for her claim were her husband's brother and sister, Herman Pringey and Candace Liston.